cal-overflow/Build-A-Blog/README.md

 }
 ```

-### 3. Replace essential content
+### 3. Create essential content
-Replace the essentials such as the bio and description of the blog/portfolio pages.
-Complete the following:
+The `src/content` folder will contain not only the content of the website, but also define the site's structure.
+You can get started by copying the contents of a sample content folder [here](https://github.com/cal-overflow/example-portfolio-content).

+Learn more about sections [here](#sections).

+**Note:** The following sections must be properly defined in the content folder (the website will not function properly without them).
+- Home (`src/content/Home`) - the index page of the website.
+See an example [here](https://github.com/cal-overflow/example-portfolio-content/tree/main/content/home).

+#### Replace other essential content:
+Placeholders of the remaining content have been provided for simplicity.
+Complete the following to overwrite the placehoolders.

 - [ ] Replace the existing `headshot.png` file within the `src/assets/images/` directory.
 - [ ] Replace the existing `favicon.ico` file within the `src/static/` directory.
-- [ ] Replace the contents of `about.md`, `blog-preview.md`, and `portfolio-preview.md` found within the `src/content/home/` directory.
-- [ ] Enter a description for the Portfolio tag by editing the `description` attribute of `src/content/tags.yml`.
-Refer to the [Post tags](#post-tags) section.

 ### 4. Change the color palette